- Like it or not, student loans can have a huge impact on a marriage

 Having your spouse cosign for student loans or student loan refinancing is usually not advisable.
 There are two reasons for cosigning should be avoided.

 First, it could make future credit decisions more difficult.
-Most credit decisions are done automatically by a computer.
-If a couple applies for credit to buy a car or a house, it is possible that the cosigned loan will be counted twice.
+Most credit decisions are made automatically by a computer.
+If a couple applies for credit to buy a car or a house, the cosigned loan may be counted twice.
 Creating this double obligation to pay down the debt should be avoided.

 Second, cosigned loans can be a major problem in the event of a divorce.
 Getting divorced does not relieve an individual of any financial obligations from other loan contracts.
 To say it makes things messy would be an understatement.